2014 Winning Science Bowl Team - Dublin Scioto of Columbus, OH

-Paul Laurence Dunbar High School of Lexington, KY won the 22nd Annual Greater Cincinnati Regional Competition, one of seventy Regional competitions in the U.S. Department of Energy’s (DOE) National Science Bowl® for high school students held Saturday, February 23, 2013 at Cincinnati Technical and Community College.
-The winning team advances to Washington, DC, to compete against other regional winners in the National Finals of DOE’s National Science Bowl April 25-29, 2013.
-Centerville High School from Centerville, OH finished second.
+Dublin Scioto High School of Columbus, OH won the 23rd Annual Greater Cincinnati Regional Competition, one of seventy Regional competitions in the U.S. Department of Energy’s (DOE) National Science Bowl® for high school students held Saturday, February 22, 2014 at Cincinnati Technical and Community College.
+The winning team advances to Washington, DC, to compete against other regional winners in the National Finals of DOE’s National Science Bowl April 24-28, 2014.
+Paul Laurence Dunbar High School from Lexington, KY finished second, and Centerville High School, from Centerville, OH finished third.

 The Environmental Management Consolidated Business Center (EMCBC) in Cincinnati, Ohio serves the DOE Office of Environmental Management (EM) with a mission to provide our customer sites with business and technical resources that includes: Office of Technical Support and Asset Management, Office of Financial Management, Human Capital Management, Information Resources Management, Office of Contracting, Office of Chief Counsel, and Office of Cost Estimating and Project Management Support.

 At the heart of our mission to deliver products and services to our customers, is our team who is committed to providing customer service in a timely and effective manner.
 In order to ensure our customer expectations regarding timeliness are met, the EMCBC has established the Customer Service Goals at the link below.